Impact of aid on assistance on environmental sustainability in kyrgyzstan 2000-2023: scoping review

-Since its independence, Kyrgyzstan, a landlocked country in the middle of Central Asia, continues to experience diverse social, economic, en…
+The Kyrgyz Republic, a small landlocked country in the middle of Central Asia, continues to experience diverse social, economic, environment…

 Daler Kaziev is a Ph.D. student at the Wissenschaftszentrum Umwelt, Augsburg University.
 Contact: daler.kaziev@uni-a.de